SwiftyLab/MetaCodable/README.md

 </details>

 <details>
-  <summary>Represent data with variations in the form of external/internal/adjacent tagging, with single enum with each case as a variation.</summary>
+  <summary>Represent data with variations in the form of external/internal/adjacent tagging, with single enum with each case as a variation or a protocol type that varies with conformances accross modules.</summary>

  i.e. while `Swift` compiler only generates implementation assuming external tagged enums, only following data: